Flammulina filiformis: Cultivation

-The common way to cultivate F. filiformis is in a large-scale factory style.
-By using modern possibilities to mechanize processes, over 300'000 tons a year of F. filiformis can be harvested that way.
+F. filiformis is commonly cultivated in large-scale factories, where through mechanization, over 300,000 tons of F. filiformis can be harvested per year.

 Indoor cultivation

-F. filiformis thrive in a warm, moist environment during the incubation phase, with substrate temperatures ranging from 18 to 25 °C (64 to 77 °F).
-F. filiformis need significantly cooler conditions to trigger fruiting.
+F. filiformis thrives in a warm, moist environment during the incubation phase, with substrate temperatures ranging from 18 to 25 °C (64 to 77 °F).
+F. filiformis needs significantly cooler conditions to trigger fruiting.
 Pinning is triggered at temperatures ranging between 7 and 10 °C (45 and 50 °F), and the optimal temperature range for fruiting is 10 to 16 °C (50 to 61 °F).
-As with most fungi, F. filiformis also demand elevated humidity levels—95 to 100% during pinning and 85 to 95% during fruiting.
+As with most fungi, F. filiformis demands elevated humidity levels—95 to 100% during pinning and 85 to 95% during fruiting.

-The ideal size to harvest enoki mushrooms is generally recommended to be about 2-4 inches in length.
-At that time, the cap of F. filiformis should still be tightly closed and the stem should be long and sturdy.
+The ideal size to harvest enoki mushrooms is generally recommended to be about 5-10 cm long.
+At that time, the cap should still be tightly closed and the stem should be long and sturdy.
 If people grow enoki mushrooms at home, they can use a sharp knife or scissors to snip off the mushroom cluster at the base of the stem where it meets the growing medium.
 It's important to remove both the mushrooms and any remaining mycelium (the white, thread-like structures) from the growing medium during harvest.
 This helps prevent decaying, which could negatively impact future mushroom growth.